History of Milton Keynes: Anglo-Saxon period

 It seems that most of the Romano-British sites were abandoned by the Romano-British by the fifth century and the arable land reverted to scrub and woodland.
 Arriving in the sixth century, the Anglo-Saxons began to clear the land again.
 Bletchley ('Blaeca's clearing') and the Shenleys ('Bright clearing') date from this period.
 Large settlements have been excavated at Pennyland and near Milton Keynes village.
 Their cemeteries have been found at Newport Pagnell, Shenley, and Tattenhoe.

 Excavations in and around the modern villages have failed to find any evidence of occupation before the 10th or 11th centuries, except in Bradwell where Bradwell Bury is traced to the 9th century.
-The Domesday Book of 1086 provides the first documentary evidence for many settlements, listing Bertone (Broughton), Calvretone (Calverton), Linforde (Great Linford), Lochintone (Loughton), Neuport (Newport Pagnell), Nevtone (Newton Longville), Senelai (Shenley, Milton Keynes), Siwinestone (Simpson), Ulchetone (Woughton), Wluerintone (Wolverton) and Wlsiestone (Woolstone).
+The Domesday Book of 1086 provides the first documentary evidence for many settlements, listing Bertone (Broughton), Calvretone (Calverton), Linforde (Great Linford), Lochintone (Loughton), Neuport (Newport Pagnell), Nevtone (Newton Longville), Senelai (Shenley, Milton Keynes), Siwinestone (Simpson), Ulchetone (Woughton on the Green), Wluerintone (Wolverton) and Wlsiestone (Woolstone).

 Administration of the area that was later to become the City of Milton Keynes was in 'Hundreds' – initially (11C) Sigelai (also Secklow or Seckloe) Hundred, Bunstou (or Bunsty) Hundred and Moulsoe Hundred, amalgamated as the 'three hundreds of Newport' in the middle of the 13th Century.

 Secklow Mound, the moot mound of Sigelai Hundred, has been found, excavated and reconstructed: it is on the highest land in the central area and is just behind the Central Library in modern Central Milton Keynes.
 It is a scheduled monument.

 Newport Pagnell, established early in the 10th century, was the principal market town for the area.